rugbyprof/3013-Algorithms/Assignments/A08/README.md

 Create a graph structure with cities as __Vertices__ and no __Edges__ initially.
 Fully connect your cities by adding edges between cities that are close together.
 Basically create a connected graph of all the cities so that every city is reachable by ensuring that each vertex has a max degree of 3, where each edge represents one of three closest cities to that vertex.

+You should make sure that you can adjust the max degree using a parameter and not hard coding that solution.
+Next program we will use Dijkstras shortest path on the graphs created by this program.

 The input file of cities has the following format.

 - zip, lat, lon , city , state , county